tbmreza/hh200/hh200/README.md

 performance—and concurrency—managing multiple independent computations that may interact, such as through I/O or shared resources.

-hh200 doesn't try to speak in the same granularity as haskell or any concurrency-supporting programming languages.
-We could reexport haskell's semantics with our syntax; this option is always option for future implementations of hh200.
+hh200 doesn't try to speak in the same granularity as haskell or any parallelism-supporting programming languages.
+We could reexport our host language's semantics with our syntax;
+this option is always option for future implementations of hh200.
 But for now when we say "HTTP server test with parallel users", we are thinking about a specific semantics for the following example program:

 ```
 #! ["user1", "user2"] row